hablix/HandGestureDetector/README.md

-# project: Hand gesture detector on android phone with pre trained TensorFlow Light Model.
+# Hand gesture detector on android phone with pre trained TensorFlow Light Model.

-a lazy project report. missing abstract and discusson...
+a project at University

 ## Motivation